University racing teams compete against each other in Europe's most educational engineering competition

-The competition is part of our aim to inspire and develop enterprising young engineers, and this years event will not dissapoint.
+The competition is part of our aim to inspire and develop aspiring young engineers, and this year’s event will not disappoint.

 As a long-running supporter of the competition for many years, this move reaffirms our commitment to supporting the next generation of engineers by providing them with the expertise, skills and opportunities to succeed both in the competition and post-graduation.

-This year, as part of our support, the five teams will attend a warm-up event at Bosch UK Headquarters, Uxbridge.
-During the day the teams will be put through a series of challenges to get them ready for the Formula Student final, including a run through of their business presentation and scrutineering on their cars.
+This year, as part of our support, the five teams will attend a warm-up event at Bosch UK Headquarters, Denham.
+During the day the teams will be put through a series of challenges to get them ready for the Formula Student final, including a run through of their business presentations and scrutineering on their cars.

 “Each team is unique, so our help is catered for the individual teams.”